 As you’ll know if you’ve read my review of Night Terrors (which is here if you haven’t), it was at this point that I decided that I didn’t want to do any more reviews of Doctor Who for a while.
 Fun At One, my book about comedy on BBC Radio 1 (still available from here), was about to come out and I imagined that a good deal of my time would be taken up with promoting and talking and writing about that.
-As it happened – pun very much intended – events took a very different course for reasons way beyond my control, but you can read more about that in Can’t Help Thinking About Me.
+As it happened – pun very much intended – events took a very different course for reasons way beyond my control, but you can read more about that in my collection Can’t Help Thinking About Me, available in paperback here and from the Kindle Store here.
 If I’m honest, though, I needed a bit of a break; as you may have noticed, I wasn’t really enjoying the episodes or writing about them as much and the reviews started to feel like a bit of a chore.
 I did still watch and I did still have opinions, however, and sometimes they found their way into the ‘columns’ I wrote for my website.
 One particular dominant aspect of the series at that point irked me so much that I eventually wrote this reaction to it, which originally opened with the fact that while Google found 1,100,000 results for ‘amy pond crying’ in 0.56 seconds, it found precisely none for ‘primeval dinosaur crying’.

 This Saturday – as you might have noticed from the one or two people casually mentioning it in passing on Twitter – Doctor Who is back, back, back, for a new series of adventures ahead of a mega-hyped fiftieth anniversary special.
 An occasion that is somewhat slightly daunting for those of us who sat through Keff McCulloch’s interminable The Brain on The Doctor Who 25th Anniversary Album.